aws/aws-database-encryption-sdk-dynamodb/README.md

-# AWS Database Encryption SDK for DynamoDB in Java
+# AWS Database Encryption SDK for DynamoDB

+📣 Note: This repository does not have a specific language in its name since it supports multiple languages.
+See our [supported languages](#supported-languages) section for more information.

-The AWS Database Encryption SDK (DB-ESDK) for DynamoDB in Java is a client-side encryption library that allows you to perform attribute-level encryption, enabling you to encrypt specific attribute values within items before storing them in your DynamoDB table.
+The AWS Database Encryption SDK (DB-ESDK) for DynamoDB is a client-side encryption library that allows you to perform attribute-level encryption, enabling you to encrypt specific attribute values within items before storing them in your DynamoDB table.
 All encryption and decryption are performed within your application.
 This lets you protect sensitive data in-transit